r-grandorder/fgo-guides/events/2022_events/20220406_nixiecrisis.md

 - Duration: April 6, 2022 18:00 (Wednesday) to April 27, 12:59 (Wednesday) JST
 - Participation Requirements: Lostbelt 2 - Clear
     - Note that the event has LB6 spoilers even if the requirement is just LB2
-- Construction-based Quest
+- Construction-based Event (like Summer 1 or Enmatei)
 - Prioritize farming shop currency to buy the Event CEs at the start
 - An unknown welfare servant is also available, Servant Coins are available from the shop.

 # Step by Step Guide
 1. Do Main Quest
-2. Farm `Kons` and Shop Currency by doing Free Quests
+2. Farm `Cons` and Shop Currency by doing Free Quests
 3. Upgrade your base by doing the Construction Quests
 4. Do unlocked Quests
 5. Repeat til the next day's timegate is unlocked.